MicrosoftDocs/dataexplorer-docs/data-explorer/generate-lightingest-command.md

 ## Prerequisites

 * A Microsoft account or an Azure Active Directory user identity.
 An Azure subscription isn't required.
-* Access to an Azure Data Explorer cluster and database.
-If needed, [create a free cluster and database](start-for-free-web-ui.md).
+* An Azure Data Explorer cluster and database.
+You can [create a free cluster](start-for-free-web-ui.md) or [create a full cluster](create-cluster-database-portal.md).
+To decide which is best for you, check the [feature comparison](https://learn.microsoft.com/en-us/azure/data-explorer/start-for-free#feature-comparison).
 * [A storage account](/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal).
 * LightIngest - download it as part of the [Microsoft.Azure.Kusto.Tools NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools/).
 For installation instructions, see [Install LightIngest](lightingest.md#install-lightingest).